LLNL/blt/docs/tutorial/getting_started.rst

 ===============

 BLT is easy to include in your CMake project whether it is an existing project or you are starting from scratch.
-This tutorial assumes you are using git but those commands can easily be changed or ignored.
+This tutorial assumes you are using git and the CMake Makefile generator but those commands can easily be changed or ignored.

 Include BLT in your Git Repository